 - During Chapter 13 bankruptcy, the court oversees your finances and tries to protect your assets.
 If you took out a loan that puts your vehicle at risk, following the terms of your plan could be problematic because these loans use your vehicle as collateral.

 Any significant financial transactions or changes to your financial situation during this type of bankruptcy may require approval from the bankruptcy court.
-Getting a title loan would probably not be approved by the court as it would demonstrate that you still have collateral that perhaps should have been subject to bankruptcy proceedings.
+Getting a title loan would probably not be approved by the court, as it would demonstrate that you still have collateral that perhaps should have been subject to bankruptcy proceedings.
+Even if you can win approval from a bankruptcy court and apply for a title loan, you'll still have a tough time qualifying with a lender, as they'll check your credit score and have serious reservations about giving you a loan.

-Can You Get Title Loans While in Bankruptcy of Other Types?
+Can You Get A Title Loan in Chapter 7 Bankruptcy

-Chapter 13 isn’t the only type of bankruptcy—Chapter 7 is another.
-Technically, in some circumstances, it may be possible to get a title loan, but there will be hurdles.
+Chapter 7 is another type of bankruptcy in which you have a mandated plan to deal with your debts.
+Technically, in some circumstances, it may be possible to get a title loan, but there will be hurdles to getting approved for one.

 In a Chapter 7 bankruptcy, some types of debt are discharged, so you’re no longer liable for them.
-With that being said, if you intentionally took on new debt right before filing for bankruptcy, including a title loan, it could bring up concerns about abuse or fraud and that would negatively affect your ability to have your debts discharged.
+With that being said, if you intentionally took on new debt right before filing for bankruptcy, including a title loan, it could bring up concerns about abuse or fraud, which would negatively affect your ability to discharge your debts.

 If you are thinking about getting a title loan during a bankruptcy, while it might be technically possible in rare cases, it’s discouraged.
 Bankruptcy is meant to be a way to address your financial challenges and build a fresh start.
 Taking on a new debt, especially on a title loan, doesn’t necessarily align with bankruptcy goals.